NoelRook/BearWithIt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an AI companion software that uses AWS Bedrock, Transcribe, and Polly's APIs for its querying, and speech-to-text, and text-to-speech features.
+Image recognition libraries like OpenCV is used in order to detect the user's eyes through accessing the laptop's webcam.
 <!--
 ### Built With